qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

     from qiskit_experiments.library.calibration.rough_frequency import RoughFrequencyCal

-Check the initial contents of the calibrations for qubit 0 below.
+We first show the contents of the calibrations for qubit 0.
-The parameters are set by the default values given by the FixedFrequncyTransmon library.
+Note that the guess values that we added before apply to all qubits on the chip.
+We see this in the table below as an empty tuple ``()`` in the qubits column.
+Observe that the parameter values of ``y`` do not appear in this table as they are given by the values of ``x``.

 .. jupyter-execute::